-All too often we parents feel overwhelmed while raising our kids.
+All too often we feel overwhelmed while raising our kids.

-Our overwhelm paralyzes our parenting and we don’t accomplish all that we hope for our families.
-We’ve got a lot of ideas and things we want to do, but somehow another day passes without us actually implementing any of them.
+Unfortunately, all too often our overwhelm paralyzes our parenting and we don’t accomplish all that we hope to for our families.
+We’ve got many ideas and things we want to do, but somehow another day passes without us actually implementing any of them.